-14.19 Immunizations (Part-D covered vaccines)
+13.20 Immunizations (Part D covered vaccines)

-Physicians and other providers who bill Medicare carriers or Medicare administrative contractors (A/B MACs) for the administration of Part-D covered vaccines to Medicare cannot bill Medicare Part B (i.e., BCBSNC medical claims) for the administration of Medicare Part Dcovered vaccines.
-Providers billing staff should be aware of Part D-covered vaccine administration guidance for 2008.
-Section 202(b) of the Tax Relief and Health Care Act of 2006 "TRHCA" established a permanent policy for payment by Medicare for administration of Part Dcovered vaccines, beginning in 2008.
-Specifically, the policy states that effective January 1, 2008, the administration of a Part D-covered vaccine is included in the definition of "covered Part D drug" under the Part-D statute.
+Physicians and other providers who bill Medicare carriers or Medicare administrative contractors (A/B MACs) for the administration of Part D covered vaccines to Medicare cannot bill Medicare Part B (i.e., BCBSNC medical claims) for the administration of Medicare Part D covered vaccines.
+Providers billing staff should be aware of Part D covered vaccine administration guidance for 2008.
+Section 202(b) of the Tax Relief and Health Care Act of 2006 (TRHCA) established a permanent policy for payment by Medicare for administration of Part Dcovered vaccines, beginning in 2008.
+Specifically, the policy states that effective January 1, 2008, the administration of a Part D-covered vaccine is included in the definition of "covered Part D drug" under the Part D statute.
 During 2007, in transition to the policy, providers were permitted to bill Part B for the administration of a Part D vaccine using a special G code (G0377).
-However, special edition (SE) 0723 reminds providers of the requirement that payment for the administration of Part-D covered vaccines was only during 2007.
-Therefore, effective January 1, 2008 and dates after, providers may no longer bill the G code to Part B, instead the Part D plan should be billed for reimbursement.
+However, special edition (SE) 0723 reminds providers of the requirement that payment for the administration of Part D covered vaccines was only during 2007.

+Therefore, effective January 1, 2008 and dates after, providers may no longer bill the "G" code to Part B, instead the Part D plan should be billed for reimbursement.

-14.19.1 Safe handling of vaccines
+13.20.1 Safe handling of vaccines

 Vaccines for immunizations can be temperature sensitive and should be monitored for temperature increases and decreases until they are administered.
-Blue Medicare HMOTM and Blue Medicare PPOTM members are not to pick-up vaccines from the pharmacy for transport to a provider's office, as this may result in unsafe temperature changes.
-Vaccines may only be obtained by the administering provider and never by a Blue Medicare HMOTM or Blue Medicare PPOTM member.
-Providers with questions are encouraged to contact their local Network Management representative.
+Blue Medicare HMOSM and Blue Medicare PPOSM members are not to pick-up vaccines from the pharmacy for transport to a provider's office, as this may result in unsafe temperature changes.
+Vaccines may only be obtained by the administering provider and never by a Blue Medicare HMOSM or Blue Medicare PPOSM member.
+Providers with questions are encouraged to contact their Network Management representative.

-14.19.2 Medicare Part-D vaccine manager for claims filing
+13.20.2 Medicare Part D vaccine manager for claims filing

-Participating providers have an easy online option to submit Medicare Part-D vaccine claims to Medco@2 through eDispenseTM. eDispense Part-D vaccine manager, a product of Dispensing Solutions, Inc. (DSI), is a Webbased application, that offers a solution for the submission and adjudication of claims for physician-administered Part-D vaccine covered by member's Medicare Part-D pharmacy benefits (vaccination claims that cannot be submitted on a standard CMS-1500 medical claim form or other similar forms).
+Participating providers have an easy online option to submit Medicare Part D vaccine claims through eDispense.TM eDispenseTM Part D vaccine manager, a product of Dispensing Solutions, Inc. (DSI), is a Web-based application, that offers a solution for the submission and adjudication of claims for physician administered Part D vaccine covered by member's Medicare Part D pharmacy benefits (vaccination claims that cannot be submitted on a standard CMS-1500 medical Claim Form or other similar forms).

-eDispense makes real-time claims processing for in-office administered Medicare Part-D vaccines available through its secure online access.
-Services offered with eDispense allow providers to quickly and electronically verify member's Medicare Part-D vaccination coverage and submit claims to our pharmacy benefits manager Medco directly from your in-office internet connection.
+eDispense[TM] makes real-time claims processing for in-office administered Medicare Part D vaccines available through its secure online access.
+Services offered with eDispense[TM] allow providers to quickly and electronically verify member's Medicare Part D vaccination coverage and submit claims to our pharmacy benefits manager directly from your in-office internet connection.

-eDispense offers providers the ability to:
+eDispense[TM] offers providers the ability to:

-- Verify members' Medicare Part-D vaccination eligibility and benefits in real time - Advise members of their appropriate out-of-pocket expense for Medicare Part-D vaccines - Submit Medicare Part-D vaccine claims electronically to Medco
+Verify members' Medicare Part D vaccination eligibility and benefits in real time

+- Advise members of their appropriate out-ofpocket expense for Medicare Part D vaccines - Submit Medicare Part D vaccine claims electronically to our Pharmacy Benefits Manager (PBM)

-Enrollment is an easy two-step process:
+Enrollment is an easy two (2) step process:

 - Step 1 select an authorized staff member who is most likely to be the primary user of the system to enroll the practice.
 This person should be prepared to provide the following information about the practice:

 - ‡ Tax identification number

-- ‡ National Provider Identifier "NPI"
+- ‡ National Provider Identifier (NPI)

-- # Medicare ID number - ‡ Drug Enforcement Administration "DEA" number - ‡ State medical license number - Step 2 go to Dispensing Solutions' Web site and complete a simple onetime online enrollment application at enroll.edispense.com.
+- ± Medicare ID number

+- ‡ Drug Enforcement Administration (DEA) number

+- ‡ State medical license number

+- Step 2 go to Dispensing Solutions' Web site and complete a simple onetime online enrollment application at enroll.edispense.com.

-Providers can contact Dispensing Solutions directly for assistance with enrollment and claims by calling their customer support center at 1-866-522-EDVM (3386).
+Providers can contact Dispensing Solutions directly for assistance with enrollment and claims by calling their Customer Support Center at 1-866-522-EDVM (3386).